What are the aims of this leaflet?

-- Use regular antiseptic wash and avoid oil-based hair toiletries and pomades.
+- Use regular antiseptic wash/shampoo and avoid oil-based hair toiletries and pomades (waxes).

-- Take prescribed treatment regularly.
+- Take prescribed treatment as directed by your dermatologist.
 Because medication works slowly, it may take several months before any improvement can be seen.

 - There is no evidence that food or diet affects this condition, so a normal healthy diet is recommended (NHS Choices website).